ibexa/documentation-developer/docs/tutorials/extending_admin_ui/4_adding_a_custom_tag.md

 # Step 4 - Creating a custom tag

-eZ Platform's RichText Field contains some built-in elements you can use, such as an image or a table.
+The RichText Field contains some built-in elements you can use, such as an image or a table.
 You can also add custom tags that will enable you to add additional elements to RichText Fields.

 In this step you will add a custom tag, which will enable you to create a special note box called a Factbox.